 My hiking shoes were $189 before tax (I actually went for one of the cheaper pairs).
 I got them in 2015 and that summer I wore them for four months of hiking in the Canadian Arctic.
-Since then have worn them throughout Canada, New Zealand and Australia and after all this time they still fit unbelievably well.
+Since then, I have worn them in Canada, New Zealand, Australia and Iceland.
+After all this time they still fit unbelievably well!

 Base Layers: semi-investment

 When you’ll be outside overnight or hiking in the cold, it’s important to have a set of base layers.
 Your base layer is made of the clothing that goes directly over your skin.
 They should be able to wick sweat away, not get damp with sweat; since cotton retains moisture, cotton shirts and tights aren’t going to help you here.
 A little investment is needed.

 The good news is that there are two types of base layers, and one is fairly affordable.
 First, you have natural fibers (merino wool), which will keep you very warm and very dry.
 These are the super expensive ones where a set of base layers (top and bottom) will come to $150.
 But, merino wool clothing is also not that durable.
 I treat all of my gear very well, but I have still managed to rip/tear two pairs of merino wool tights.
 MEC replaced both pairs, but when it happened the third time, I ditched merino wool entirely.
 I now only buy the second kind, synthetic base layers.
 These are cheaper (one top and one bottom will come to $75) and they far more durable (I’ve had this pair of tights for two years now without a problem).